MicrosoftDocs/windows-dev-docs/hub/apps/develop/settings/readclouddatasettings-exe.md

 # Cloud Data Store Settings Reader tool (readCloudDataSettings.exe)

 This article describes the Cloud Data Store Settings Reader Tool, readCloudDataSettings.exe, that can be used to fetch data stored within the Windows Cloud Data Store component on the local device.
+For settings documented in [Reference for Windows 11 settings](settings-windows-11.md) or [Reference for Windows 11 and Windows 10 settings](settings-common.md), if the setting lists a type name rather than a registry key, then you must use this tool to retrieve the data.

 ## Usage